sgoetz-tud/sake/README.md

-# SAKE Framework {#mainpage}

-A Simulation Framework to Analyze Knowledge Exchange Strategies in Distributed Self-Adaptive Systems
+# SAKE - A Simulation Framework to Analyze Knowledge Exchange Strategies in Distributed Self-Adaptive Systems

 SAKE is a simulation framework to analyze knowledge exchange strategies in distributed self-adaptive system.
 Therefor the concept of an agent as seen in figure 1 is easily extendable by new functionality which could be new behaviors, goals, roles, hardware-components and knowledge merge algorithms.